mahulivishal/mqtt-based-iot-pipeline/README.md

 # mqtt-based-iot-pipeline
-This PoC aims at detailing out an example to build IoT pipelines using MQTT, Flink and Kafka through a sepcific usecase.
+This PoC aims at detailing out an example to build IoT pipelines using MQTT, Flink and Kafka through a specific usecase.

 # Protobuf Compilation